racytech/evm_eof_docs/README.md

         - check if there is no truncated instructions (when immediate_size of instruction out of bound)
         - check if instructions that refer to code section metadata (`CALLF`), container section body (`CREATE3, RETURNCONTRACT`) or data section body (`DATALOADN`) do have correct immediate value
     - validate relative jumps. check `RJUMP`, `RJUMPI` and `RJUMPV` for valid jump destinations
-    - validate max stack height
+    - validate max stack height (EIP-5450: Stack Validation)
 - validate each sub-container in container section body by doing all the previous steps

 ### EIP-4200: Static relative jumps